b2io/base2.io/_content/jobs/01-full-stack.md

 ---
-description: We’re looking for someone with a strong desire to collaborate on the various layers of an application to help maintain existing .Net Core APIs, SPAs, and mobile apps, as well as complement and enhance our development capabilities moving forward.
+description: We’re looking for someone with a strong desire to collaborate on architecting, building, and maintaining .NET Core APIs, SPAs, and mobile apps.
 id: 1
 position: Full Stack Developer
 active: true
 ---

-### Relevant Technologies

-- Backend
-  - REST
-  - C#
-  - .Net Core
-  - .Net 4.x (legacy apps)
-  - Entity Framework
-  - Dapper
-  - PostgreSQL
-  - MS Sql
-- Front-end
-  - React
-  - React Native
-  - Aurelia
-  - CSS
-- Debugging tools and strategies to troubleshoot and resolve issues
-- Unit testing

 ## About Base Two